sanbuddhacharyas/sentence_transformer/README.md

 ```

 # Model Training
-Each models has different code to train the model which is in the folder train.
+Each models has different code to train the model which is in the folder `train`.
 ```
     ├── train
     │   ├── train_classifier.py